Honolulu,

 10

-SushimanSushi · $$ · Address on file★ 3.6
+SushimanSushi · $$ · Address not listed★ 3.6

 Low-key sushi favorite with friendly counter service and clean flavors.